nuxt/docs/en/guide/modules.md

 <b>NOTE:</b> If you are going to offer using <code>buildModules</code> please mention that this feature is only available since Nuxt <b>v2.9</b>.
 Older users should upgrade Nuxt or use the <code>modules</code> section.

 </div>

+## Async Modules

+Not all modules will do everything synchronous.
+For example you may want to develop a module which needs fetching some API or doing async IO.
+For this, Nuxt supports async modules which can return a Promise or call a callback.

 ### Use async/await